Voluntary Repatriation (UNHCR-Facilitated Return) – Afghan returnees

 UNHCR may facilitate repatriation of refugees who wish to repatriate by air and can afford the cost of their plane ticket and arrange their own transportation to the airport.

 If you are willing to repatriate by air, you should approach the relevant BAFIA office to surrender your Amayesh card, receive a travel LP and an introduction letter.
 You should then take your passport and introduction letter to the Disciplinary Forces (FARAJA) in order to obtain an exit permit.
-Before surrendering your Amayesh card, we advise you to approach UNHCR Iran Offices for repatriation counselling.

 Customs allowances and restrictions